Headline/Discord-IRC-Relay/README.md

 ## Installation
 - Build the project or [download from our releases page](https://github.com/Headline22/Discord-IRC-Relay/releases)
-- Configure Settings.xml
+- Configure Settings.json
-- Ensure Settings.xml is alongside the executable
+- Ensure Settings.json is alongside the executable
 - Run the executable!

 ## Credits